retrohacker/documentation/02-storj-object.md

 Key-based auth generates an ECDSA keypair, and registers it to your account.
 Because key-based auth is more secure, we recommend using it whenever possible.
+For more information on ECDSA keypairs in Storj, see [Chapter 6:
+Keys and Keys](06-keys.md).

 First we need to generate a keypair:

 ```javascript
 var keypair = storj.generateKeyPair()